Columbus Hikes The Best Parks in Columbus, Ohio by JetSettingFools.com

 Walking the Cleveland Tow Path Trail, Ohio

-The Ohio-to-Erie Trail (OTET) is a 326-mile path that links Cleveland and Cincinnati and is designed for bicyclists.
 Called Ohio Bike Route 1, more than 80% of the trail is off-street, paved surfaces that takes cyclists through the state’s biggest cities.
-Many portions of the trail – especially those that run through city parks – are designated as multi-use trails.
+Many portions of the path – especially those that run through city parks – are designated as multi-use trails.

 Central Ohio Hiking Club

-Trekkers who want to meet fellow hikers or are more confident hiking in Ohio with others might want to join the Central Ohio Hiking Club (COHC).
-The Columbus hiking club is a membership club for adult hikers interested in hiking with fellow members.
+The Columbus hiking club is a membership club for adults interested in walking with fellow members.
 The club organizes day hikes for members, which are usually about 4 to 6 miles, on the most popular and off-the-beaten-path trails in central Ohio.

 Subscribe Packing Checklist by JetSettingFools.com